CPA – Chronic Pulmonary Aspergillosis

 Diagnosis is difficult and often requires a specialist.
 This is one of the main services offered by the National Aspergillosis Centre in Manchester, UK, where advice can be sought.

 Chronic Pulmonary Aspergillosis (CPA) and Chronic Invasive Pulmonary Aspergillosis (CIPA) have both been used in the past and this caused confusion.
 CIPA is now officially no longer used to describe this illness.
+Invasive aspergillosis is a different illness.

 Chronic Pulmonary Aspergillosis covers at least three subcategories of chronic infection: